KonstantinosAng/PyKinect2-PyQtGraph-PointClouds/README.md

 * ctypes (already installed with Python)
 ```

-Another dependecy is the mapper.py file that I created and handles the ICoordanteMapper functions.
-It is located in [mapper](https://github.com/KonstantinosAng/PyKinect2-Mapper-Functions)
+Another dependecy is the [mapper](https://github.com/KonstantinosAng/PyKinect2-Mapper-Functions) file that I created and handles the ICoordanteMapper functions.
+Download the file and place it in the same directory as the PointCloud.py file.